Amelia Hesketh (she/her) | PhD candidate

 Norah Brown | PhD student

-Norah is working on the effects of climate change on fouling communities, with an emphasis on the effects of invasive species.
-She has manipulated carbon dioxide in the field using mesocosms and measured the resulting changes in community structure.
-Norah is now expanding her work to naturally acidified sites in the Mediterranean Sea.
+Norah worked on the effects of climate change on fouling communities, with an emphasis on the effects of invasive species.
+She manipulated carbon dioxide in the field using mesocosms and measured the resulting changes in community structure.
+Norah expanded her work to naturally acidified sites in the Mediterranean Sea.

 See Norah’s web page for more details.